arcus/education_modules/_module_templates/standard_module_template.md

 Some important things to keep in mind:

-- The title is the only level-1 header in the document.
 - We use "macros" for a lot of our standardized text.
 For exmaple, the overview and feedback sections of each module are created by the `@overview` and `@feedback` macros, respectively.
 All available macros are in the [module macros file](https://github.com/arcus/education_modules/blob/main/_module_templates/module_macros.md).
 For more information about our macros and instructions for writing new ones, see the [macros instructions](https://github.com/arcus/education_modules/blob/main/macros_instructions.md).
+- The title is the only level-1 header in the document.
+- LiaScript will create a new page at each level 1, 2, or 3 header, so to avoid a page with only a header and no content, include text after each header before the next.

 ## Lesson Preparation: RStudio